Properties and baroclinic instability of stratified thermal upper-ocean flow: Concluding remarks

 Our findings do not support the generality of earlier numerical evidence suggesting that suppression of sub-deformation scale (i.e., submesoscale) wave activity is a result of the inclusion of stratification in thermal shallow-water theory.
 We backed up the latter with results of direct, fully nonlinear simulations of the IL$^{(0,1)}$QG and IL$^0$QG, which did not include topographic forcing as previously considered.

-\paragraph{Outlook.}
+\subsection{Outlook}

-Left for future work is finding the origin of the non-Casimir integrals of motion in the IL$^{(0,1)}$QG.
-Preliminary work using the primitive-equation parent model \cite{Beron-21-POFb} suggests that these conservation laws are related via Noether's theorem, just as Casimirs are, to invariance of the Eulerian variables under relabeling of fluid particles.
-Also left for the future is the implementation of structure preserving algorithms to more accurately frame numerically fully nonlinear evolution in the IL$^{(0,1)}$QG compared to that in the IL$^0$QG.
-This should be done in connection to the nature of turbulence in these models, which is different than that in the HLQG for not being constrained by enstrophy conservation, and how this relates to observations.
-One obstacle to overcome is the development of a geometric (Lie--Poisson) integrator for flows on the annulus, of interest here, as these currently exist only on the torus or the sphere (e.g., \cite{Modin-Milo-19, Cifani-etal-22}).
+Left for future investigation is uncovering the origins of the non-Casimir integrals of motion in the IL$^{(0,1)}$QG model.
+Preliminary investigations utilizing the primitive-equation parent model \cite{Beron-21-POFb} suggest that these conservation laws are linked through Noether's theorem, akin to Casimirs, to the invariance of Eulerian variables under particle relabeling.
+Also slated for future exploration is the integration of structure-preserving algorithms to provide a more precise framing of the fully nonlinear evolution in the IL$^{(0,1)}$QG model compared to the IL$^0$QG model.
+This endeavor should be approached in tandem with understanding turbulence dynamics in these models, which deviate from those in HLQG due to the absence of enstrophy conservation, and its implications for observations.
+One notable challenge is devising a geometric (Lie--Poisson) integrator for flows on the annulus, as current methods are limited to the torus or the sphere \cite[e.g.,][]{Modin-Milo-19, Cifani-etal-22}.